chamilo/docs/teacher-guide/communication__forums/README.md

 Name of forum

-_Illustration 67: Forum – Global view_
+_Illustration: Forum – Global view_

 Exchanges are organized hierarchically, as follows:

-\*Forum category
+* Forum category

-→ Forum
+  * Forum

-→ → Discussion thread
+    * Discussion thread

-→ → → message
+      * message

-→ → → → answer to the message
+        * answer to the message

-→ → → → answer to the message
+        * answer to the message

-→ → → message
+      * message

-→ → → → answer to the message
+        * answer to the message

-→ → → → → answer to the answer
+        * answer to the answer

 and so forth...